 Jack looked just like anybody but inside he wasn't like anybody, he was going to do something about the dream.
 Jack supplies tips on the locations of safeguarded witnesses who will testify against the mob headed by Don Falcone.
 As Jack puts it he puts a quarter in a slot and $65,000 comes out of a PO Box.
-He takes the cash and feeds the drain hole he dug for it in the back yard of his Maspeth, Queens row house.
+Better odds than Vegas.
+He takes the cash and feeds the drain hole he dug for it in the backyard of his Maspeth, Queens row house.
 Everything was going right until they started going wrong.

 Mona, the Female of the species on the attack

-Nods to Sergio Leone - In this film the codes/conventions of Film Noir were amplified, much like Sergio Leone took the American Western, amplified it's codes and mythologized it.
-But there are a few direct homage shots & sequences.
+Nods to Sergio Leone - In this film the codes/conventions of Film Noir were amplified, much like Sergio Leone took the American Western, amplified its codes and mythologized it.
+But also picaresque-ly treats the voice over of Jack Grimaldi.
+There are a few direct homage shots & sequences.

 Weaved throughout the film both the sound design and the excellent mood pieces that make up Mark Isham's score fit so well to the scenes and overlaps creating a total atmosphere that I again recall the great collaborations of Leone/Morricone, Hitchcock/Herman and Lynch/Badalamenti.
 The acting is top notch every aspect of the film works amazingly well.
 This is a hardcore/hardboiled Neo Film Noir about melancholy and regret.
 Upon multiple re-watches 10/10